AdaneNT/cluster-validity-csai/README.md

 ## Origin

-The CSAI method was first introduced in the following publication:

 > **"A New Cluster Validation Index Based on Stability Analysis"**
 > *Proceedings of the International Conference on Pattern Recognition Applications and Methods (ICPRAM)*, Volume 1, pp. 377–384, 2025, Porto, Portugal.